slava-t/server-provider/README.md

 Output
 ```
 result: { servers:
-   [ { id: 49586177, success: true },
+   [ { id: 3218170,
+       batchId: '10ff8ede8757cf029f8e015c8454646d',
-     { id: 49586178, success: true },
+       success: true },
+     { id: 3218171,
+       batchId: '10ff8ede8757cf029f8e015c8454646d',
-     { id: 49586179, success: true } ],
+       success: true } ],
   errors: 0 }
 ```
 ## API

 ### new ServerProvider(vendor, options)

  - `vendor` is the id of the cloud provider.
-In this version only the 'do_vps' value is valid.
+In this version only the 'linode_vps' value is valid.
  - `options` is a set of options some of which are vendor specific.
+   - `auth` is the vendor specific authentication credentials.
+For Linode is required and is a string representing a Linode API key.
+   - `instance` is an object with default options for new server instances.
-   - `name` is the default name of new instances.
+      - `name` is the name prefix for new instances.
 The default is `'vps'`.
-   - `apiKey` is the api key.
-For DigitalOcean is required.
+      - `dataCenter` is the data center or region for the created servers
+      - `size` is the RAM of the new servers.
+One of: '1gb', '2gb', '4gb', '8gb' ...
+      - `distribution` the OS distribution to be installed on the new instances.
+If the value is one of special values it will be translated first to the vendor specific distribution name, otherwise it will be passed to the vendor API as is.
+Special values:
+          - '@ubuntu' - the preferred Ubuntu version for this vendor
+          - '@ubuntu16' - Ubuntu 16.04 LTS
+          - '@ubuntu14' - Ubuntu 14.04 LTS
+          - '@debian'
+          - '@debian8'
+          - '@debian7'
+          - '@centos'
+          - '@centos7'
+          - '@centos6'
+          - '@fedora'
+          - '@fedora25'
+          - '@fedora24'
-   - `instanceOptions` is an object with default options for new instances.
-This options are passed to the vendor api.
+      - `provider` is an object representing provider specific options

    - `api` is an object with an alternative implementation.
 This is mainly for unit testing.

-### async ServerProvider.prototype.acquire(count, options)
+### async ServerProvider.prototype.acquire(count[, options])
 It acquires one or more servers.
  - `count` is the number of instances to acquire.
 It defaults to 1
- - `options` is an object representing options to pass to the vendor API.
+ - `options` is the set of options for each instance.
+These values overwrite the corresponding values of instance options passed to the ServerProvider constructor.

 ##### Return value
  - `batchId` is an id to reference this set of instances in other API calls.
  - `servers` is an array of objects
     - `id` is the id of the instance
     - `ip` is the ip of the instance
- - `rawInfo` vendor specific info about the servers.
+    - `rawInfo` is vendor specific info about the servers.

-### async ServerProvider.prototype.list(batchId)
+### async ServerProvider.prototype.list([batchId])
 Queries the vendor API to get the needed list of servers
 - `batchId` is the id of the batch to list.
 If `batchId` is missing all the servers created with this API will be returned.

 ##### Return value
+An object.
-An array of objects each one an instance.
+- `servers` - an array of objects
   - `id` the id of the instance
   - `ip` the ip of the instance
   - `batchId` the batch id this instance belongs to
+  - `createdAt` a string representing the date the batch has been created
+  - `age` a string describing how old the batch is.
+  - `rawInfo` is vendor specific information about the server

 ### async ServerProvider.prototype.release(batchId)
 Releases the instances of a batch
 - `batchId` is the id of the batch to release.